HeapHeapHooray/nyancat.nu/README.md

   - **Chat Logs**: Direct access to historical chat logs archived on Google Drive.
   - Interactive "Jump to Month" navigation for quick access to years of content.
   - Responsive perfectly-square calendar grid with scrollable daily entries.
-- **Video Downloaders**: Download videos from X (Twitter) and YouTube.
+- **Video Downloaders**: Download videos from X (Twitter), YouTube, and Instagram.
   - Server-side extraction using yt-dlp
-  - Clean UI with thumbnail previews
+  - Clean UI with thumbnail previews (proxied for reliability)
   - Local history of previously downloaded videos

 ## Tech Stack